275-251-Great Vocals

 Writer/Composer: Elizabeth Fraser (1996)

-This three-piece Scottish Rock band was a pioneer in Alternative Rock and Pop in the 1980s / 1990s.
+This 3-piece Scottish Rock band was a pioneer in Alternative Rock and Alt Pop in the 1980s / 1990s.
 They had something very unique going for them in that era—the ethereal 3-octave soprano voice of lead singer, Elizabeth Frazer!
-This offering added mystery to the film “The Lovely Bones,” and displayed her uncanny knack of floating through time and space with the remarkable ability of letting her astonishing high notes soar effortlessly into the stratosphere.
+This offering added mystery to the film, “The Lovely Bones,” and displayed her uncanny knack of floating through time and space with the remarkable ability of letting her astonishing high notes soar effortlessly into the stratosphere.
 She possesses an extraordinary gift—an angelic sound and vocal dexterity that surprises everyone, stopping listeners dead in their tracks…Prepare yourself…Haunting and Celestial!

 https://youtu.be/Sy2o6dzE9w8?si=rbMAUuxJqmSJOpEJ